marvin1099/xbindkeys-german-keyboard/README.md

 ### **Step 3: Start and Test**

-1. Start `xbindkeys` to activate the configuration:
+1. Start `xbindkeys` in the terminal to activate the configuration:
    ```bash
    xbindkeys
    ```